 To the extent that the terms of this Agreement conflict with any of the rights or obligations of the parties under the Electricity Act 1989, the Utilities Act 2000, the Energy Acts 2008 – 2016, the National Terms of Connection and any other licences, codes or industry agreements related to such legislation (the "Electricity Regulations"), the terms of the Electricity Regulations shall prevail.

-4. Site(s) / CMZ Group
+4. Site(s) / Group

-4.1 The Participant may provide, or make available for the provision of, Demand Response from a single Site or a Group.
+4.1 The Participant may provide, or make available for the provision of, Demand Response in respect of Services from a single Site or a Group.

-4.2 The Participant may add Sites via the ‘add site’ function located on the ‘Availability’ page of the Customer Portal for each CMZ as follows:
+4.2 The Participant may add sites as follows:

-(a) each Site shall be detailed in the form set out on the ‘Availability’ page of the Customer Portal for each CMZ;
+(a) each site shall be added to tab A of the 'Site & Asset Information' spreadsheet included in the Participant's tender response to a relevant invitation to tender;

-(b) such proposed Site shall be subject to approval by WPD (at its sole discretion);
+(b) such proposed site shall be subject to approval by WPD (at its sole discretion);

+(c) once approved, the Participant shall add the site via the ‘add site’ function located on the ‘Availability’ page of the Customer Portal for each CMZ in the form set out on such page;

-(c) each Site shall be effective for the purposes of this Agreement from the date that it is confirmed as approved by WPD;
+(d) each site shall be effective for the purposes of this Agreement from the date that it is confirmed as approved by WPD and added to the Customer Portal;

-(d) Site details may be edited by the Participant, however any withdrawal of a Site must be requested via email to wpdflexiblepower@westernpower.co.uk.
+(e) Site details may be edited by the Participant, however any withdrawal of a Site must be requested via email to wpdflexiblepower@westernpower.co.uk.

 WPD and the Participant agree to be bound by the terms of this Agreement (as defined in paragraph 1.1 (Definitions and Interpretations) of the terms and conditions attached at Schedule 3).